 His alcoholism came back just as Poe wanted to settle down.

-September of 1835 he married the daughter of David Poe’s sister.
-Virginia Clemm was Poe’s first cousin, and she was only 13 years old.
+6 years later they reconnected in a different way, when in September 1835 he married her.
+Virginia Clemm was Edgar Allen Poe’s first cousin and only 13 years old.

-One year later Edgar Allan Poe publishes “The Raven” in the New York Evening Mirror and he was a house-hold name.
+One year later he published “The Raven” in the New York Evening Mirror.
+Going from an obscure cult author, to a house-hold name.

 Death comes for Poe

 In 1847 Virginia dies of tuberculosis.
 Edgar takes this hard, spiraling down, and finding his old friend again, alcohol.

 While living in Baltimore for 2 years he was rarely found sober.
 Then on the night of October 3rd in 1849, Poe was seen stumbling in the streets.